Mountain Meadows Massacre

 Following the massacre, the perpetrators buried some of the remains but ultimately left most of the bodies exposed to wild animals and the climate.
 Local families took in the surviving children, with many of the victims' possessions and remaining livestock being auctioned off.
 Investigations, which were interrupted by the American Civil War, resulted in nine indictments in 1874.
-Of the men who were indicted, only John D. Lee was tried in a court of law.
-After two trials in the Utah Territory, Lee was convicted by a jury, sentenced to death, and executed by Utah firing squad on March 23, 1877.
+Of the men who were indicted, only Lee was tried in a court of law.
+After two trials in the Utah Territory, Lee was convicted by a jury, sentenced to death and executed by firing squad on March 23, 1877.

-Historians attribute the massacre to a combination of factors, including war hysteria about a possible invasion of Mormon territory and Mormon teachings against outsiders, which were part of the Mormon Reformation period.
-Scholars debate whether senior Mormon leadership, including Brigham Young, directly instigated the massacre or if responsibility for it lay only with the local leaders in southern Utah.
+Historians attribute the massacre to a combination of factors, including war hysteria about a possible invasion of Mormon territory and Mormon teachings against outsiders during the Mormon Reformation.
+Scholars debate whether senior leadership in the LDS Church, including Brigham Young, directly instigated the massacre or if responsibility for it lay only with the leaders of the militia.

 History

 Baker–Fancher party

-In early 1857, the Baker–Fancher party was formed from several groups mainly from Marion, Crawford, Carroll, and Johnson counties in northwestern Arkansas.
+In early 1857, the Baker–Fancher party was formed from several groups mainly from Marion, Crawford, Carroll and Johnson counties in northwestern Arkansas.
 They assembled into a wagon train at Beller's Stand, south of Harrison, to emigrate to southern California.
 The group was initially referred to as both the Baker train and the Perkins train, but later referred to as the Baker–Fancher train (or party).
 It was named after "Colonel" Alexander Fancher who, having already made the journey to California twice before, had become its main leader.
-By contemporary standards the Baker–Fancher party was prosperous, carefully organized, and well-equipped for the journey.
+By contemporary standards the Baker–Fancher party was prosperous, carefully organized and well-equipped for the journey.
 They were joined along the way by families and individuals from other states, including Missouri.
 The group was relatively wealthy, and planned to restock its supplies in Salt Lake City, as did most wagon trains at the time.